All About Bichon Frise Dogs

 Given that dogs can learn fast, some dogs pick up on this and repeat the behaviors that gave them the results they liked.
 In other words, they learn to fake pain or injury to get treats or attention.

 Does this happen often?
-Not real often, but at least you know it could be an issue for your dog if he has been hurt or sick before.
+Not real often.
+But at least you know it could be an issue for your dog if he has been hurt or sick before.

 Types of Pain in Dogs